visheshism/right-click-image-chrome-extension/README.md

 5. Select the desired option to retrieve and view the images.

 Enjoy using the extension to easily extract and view images from web pages!

+## Acknowledgments
+This extension was developed by [Vishesh Singh](https://github.com/visheshism).

+## Contribution
+Feel free to contribute to this project by making a pull request.